weawoo/gapplepie/README.md

 * If anyone you might not know call me wodahs, that is because the name I still go by and had for so long is in fact from a character of funa's, (I ws young when I found out about funa, -I've come to learn later on how bad they really are) but I've been having the means to change it.
 I just don't know what to change it to ~_~

   ______________________________________________________________________________________________________________
-  Ships...!:
+  Ships/interactions...!:

-  I don't care for shippings, as I don't really ship at all (YES THIS IS TERRIBlE.) but I do ship a few, just not openly !
-(COMPLETELY SANE SHIPS I PROMISE..)
+  * I don't mind shippings; if its like minor/adult, or other ones, I'm opposed to it.
+This goes for rarepairs too, though they are completely in my book ^_^ I forgot what I was meant to type next.
-  Do not expect me to roleplay.
-Yes I will sometimes act like a few characters I cosplay just cause, but I am not that great at rps.
+  * Do not expect me to roleplay.
+Yes I will sometimes act like a few characters I cosplay just cause, but I am not that great at roleplays.
 I'm sorry
-  I don't mind blatant flirting as a joke, just know that if I step out of boundary with you.. lett mee knowww...
+  -  I don't mind blatant flirting as a joke, just know that if I step out of boundary with you.. lett mee knowww...

   So be as open as you want with me !!